openheartmind/WISDOM/reports/2023-06-20_WISDOM-x-AIMOS2023-conference.md

 - [WISDOM Prototype](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?usp=sharing) (including tabs for [Contribution Record](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=1156578512#gid=1156578512), [Reviews](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=7517777#gid=7517777), [Meta-reviews](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=1777353795#gid=1777353795) and [Recognition metrics](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=1929743917#gid=1929743917))
 - [Project board](https://github.com/orgs/openheartmind/projects/1)

+### Prototype upgrades
+We made several upgrades to the prototype, based on learnings from our Tiny OHM prototype.
+Most notably, we:
+- condensed individual surveys into a single spreadsheet so that all reviews and results can be seen together
+- developed a pre-review process to select a representative sample of diverse contributions
+- selected dimensions of interest based on popular response from the community
+- added a dynamically-updating token count to reward reviewers as they completed reviews

 ### Participants
+After the conference, attendees were sent a survey form inviting them to (a) nominate contributions to the conference, (b) consent to having their contributions reviewed, (c) nominate values to be reflected in the study, and (d) self-nominate as a reviewer or research team member.
 22 people responded to our Contribution Survey form, including 5 who elected to join the research team and 10 who elected to become reviewers.

 ### Procedure
-These methods will be presented in chronological order using the WISDOM framework stages of Embed values, Record, Review, Recognise, Reward, and Respect.
+These methods will be presented in chronological order using the new WISDOM stages of Value, Record, Review, Recognise, Reward, and Respect.

+#### 0. Choose Values
-**0. Embed values.** Survey respondents nominated a range of values to be reflected in this research project.
-We visualised these responses as a [word cloud](https://drive.google.com/open?id=10N0Z2mfRE1JZ8SjMG4CnT_U2Xju_b9VQ&usp=drive_fs) and agreed to select the 5 most common words as dimensions in this study: _Generosity, Inclusivity, Transparency, Integrity,_  and _Creativity_.
-We also included _Gratitude_, as this was the only stable baseline dimension in our Tiny OHM Prototype and including it would enable comparison between datasets.
+Survey respondents nominated a range of values to be reflected in this research project.
+We visualised these responses as a semantic word cloud and the research team agreed to use the 5 most popular words as dimensions in this study: _Generosity, Inclusivity, Transparency, Integrity,_  and _Creativity_.
+We also included _Gratitude_ as the baseline dimension, since this was the only stable baseline dimension in our Tiny OHM Prototype and including it would enable comparison between datasets.

 [word-cloud]

+#### 1. Record
-**1. Record.** Survey respondents nominated a diverse range of conference contributions, including both visible contributions (e.g., talks, workshops) and less visible contributions that would normally go unnoticed (e.g., administration tasks).
+Survey respondents nominated a diverse range of conference contributions, including both visible contributions (e.g., talks, workshops) and less visible contributions that would normally go unnoticed (e.g., administration tasks).
 One person was nominated who "Made a really big effort during discussion breakouts to attend the group which had the lowest turnout, regardless of their own interests", demonstrating the inclusive nature of WISDOM.

-The research team then completed a pre-review process to select contributions for review.
-CS estimated the vaue of each contribution in OHMnoms.
+The research team then completed a pre-review process to select a subset of contributions for review.
+CS predicted the vaue of each contribution in Gratitude Units.
 CS & AF added tags to each contribution.
 CS & AF created histograms to show diversity of selected contributions.
-CS selected a range of contributions, aiming to create a normal distribution of OHMnom estimates and a diverse selection of contributors and tags ((see 'preprocessing' tab [here](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?usp=sharing)).
+CS then selected a range of contributions, aiming to create a normal distribution across Gratitude scores and a representative sample across contributors and tags (see ['preprocessing' tab](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=1750896307#gid=1750896307)).

+#### 2. Review
-**2. Review.** Ten survey respondents elected to become reviewers, completing a total of 936 pairwise comparison review sets between them.
+Ten survey respondents elected to become reviewers, completing a total of 936 pairwise comparison review sets (X regular reviews, X metareviews.
 Reviewers completed between 10 and 215 reviews each.
-Reviewers voted between pairs of conference contributions on the following 6 questions:
+Regular reviewers voted between pairs of conference contributions on the following 6 questions:
 - 1-5: "Select the contribution that demonstrates more...
 Generosity / Inclusivity / Transparency /	Integrity /	Creativity"
 - 6: "Overall, which are you more grateful for?"

+[review picture]

 Meta-reviewers answered just one question when comparing event contributions to review contributions: "Overall, which are you more grateful for?"

+[meta-review picture]

+#### 3. Recognise
-**3. Recognise.** _Atomic Reviews_ were awarded one _Gratitude Unit_ each (blue dots) and meta-review votes were used to fit a function to convert votes into Gratitude Units.
+_Atomic Reviews_ were awarded one _Gratitude Unit_ each (blue dots) and meta-review votes were used to fit a function to convert votes into Gratitude Units.
 Gratitude units were then calculated for all other contributions by interpolating this function (red dots).

 [picture]